barkinggecko/aws-cdk-devcontainer/README.md

 ### VS Code devcontainer

+* Copy the `.devcontainer` directory to the root of your new project.
+* If your Docker host is a *nix, edit `USER_UID` and `USER_GID` in the `Dockerfile` to represent the user ID and group ID of the user you run the container as.
-Copy the `.devcontainer` directory to the root of your new project.
-VS Code should prompt you to open your project in the container or you can select 'Reopen in container' from the VS Code Remote menu.
+* If VS Code does not prompt you to open your project in the container, you can select 'Reopen in container' from the VS Code Remote menu.

 ### Standalone devcontainer